Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Introduction

 \subsection{Motivation}

 Type-I edge localized modes (ELMs) show an unfavorable scaling towards large machines like ITER both regarding thermal energy losses and the wetted area across which heat loads are distributed at the divertor targets~\cite{Loarte2014} such that ELM control is essential.
-The application of external resonant magnetic perturbation fields (RMPs) is a promising approach~\cite{Evans2008}, however the applicability was often found to be restricted to particular “windows” in the edge safety factor q95.
+The application of external resonant magnetic perturbation fields (RMPs) is a promising approach~\cite{Evans2008}, however the applicability has been often found to be restricted to particular “windows” in the edge safety factor q95.
 Contrary to existing tokamaks, ITER is expected to be in ELMy H-mode also during ramp-up and ramp-down.
 The RMP operational windows may not allow reliable control in these phases because q95 is evolving during the transient periods.
 Pellet ELM triggering offers a complementary approach, allowing to increase the ELM frequency and reduce ELM losses~\cite{Lang2004_1, Lang2003, Baylor2013POP}.
 It is imperative to investigate the lag time after a preceding ELM crash during which ELM triggering by pellets is not possible, since it poses an upper limit for the maximum achievable ELM frequency \cite{Lang_2014}.
-In the present article, pellet ELM triggering simulations are improved beyond the state of the art, e.g., by including realistic plasma background flows, by studying the injection at various time points during pedestal build-up.
-This way, the lag time and the transition from a regime where ELM triggering is not possible early in the pedestal build-up into the ELM triggering regime is studied in simulations for the first time.
+In the present article, pellet ELM triggering simulations are improved beyond the state of the art, by including realistic plasma background flows and by studying the injection at various time points during pedestal build-up.
+This is done by injecting pellets during the pedestal build-up of recent simulations of type-I ELM cycles~\cite{Cathey2020}.
+This way, the transition from a regime where ELM triggering is not possible early in the pedestal build-up into the ELM triggering regime is studied in simulations for the first time.
 The non-linear features of both regimes are studied and compared in detail.